roeybiran/launchbar-actions/README.md

 ## To Do

+- Per action documentation.
-- Replace some of the NodeJS actions with lighter implementations in shell script, Python or Swift, all of which LaunchBar runs natively.
+- Replace some of the NodeJS actions with lighter implementations in shell script, Python, Swift or LaunchBar's own JavaScript API.

 ## Notes